conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

       # only open PRs if resulting environment is solvable, useful for tightly coupled packages
       check_solvable: true

+      # any branches listed in this section will get bot migration PRs in addition
+      # to the default branch
+      abi_migration_branches:
+        - v1.10.x

 build_platform
 --------------
 This is a mapping from the build platform to the host platform of the package